-Prerequisite(s): none Corequisite(s): EMSP-160
+Corequisite(s): EMSP-170, HLTH-155

-EMSP 200 Clinical Practicum I
+EMSP 200 Paramedic Clinical Practicum I 3 cr.

-Paramedic students will be scheduled for 200 hours of clinical experience in their first clinical practicum.
-Students will begin to integrate didactic knowledge with clinical education under the supervision of a preceptor.
-Students will complete clinical rotations in a variety of medical related facilities to include emergency divisions, clinics, critical care units, respiratory therapy, surgical units, and EMS services.
-Students will be required to document all clinical time and complete a minimum number of patient assessments, intubations, medication administration, and IV cannulations.
+Paramedic students will be scheduled for 120 hours of clinical experience in their first clinical practicum.
+The student will be assigned to various clinical settings where the student will perform patient assessments, administer medications, manage airways, and assist in the care and treatment of patients.
+Students will gain clinical experience integrating cognitive psychomotor skills under the supervision of a hospital preceptor.
+Students will complete clinical rotations in a variety of medical facilities to include emergency departments, intensive care units, labor and delivery, respiratory therapy, specialty units, and urgent cares.
+Students will be required to document all clinical time and complete a minimum number of assessments and skill sets.

-Prerequisite(s): BIOL-138, EMSP-101, EMSP-150, EMSP-155, EMSP-160, EMSP-161
+Prerequisite(s): EMSP-170, EMSP-175, HLTH-155